Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic discrete observations: Multivariate Central Limit Theorem

-To state a multivariate central limit theorem for $\widehat{k}_{\sharp}$, we introduce the notion of regularly varying functions. \begin{definition}[Regularly varying function] A measurable function $U: [0,\infty) \to [0,\infty)$ is regularly varying at $\infty$ with index $\rho$ (written as $U \in RV_{\rho}$) if for $x>0$,
+To state a multivariate central limit theorem for $\widehat{k}_{\sharp}$, we introduce the notion of regularly varying functions. \begin{definition}[Regularly varying function] A measurable function $U_{0}: [0,\infty) \to [0,\infty)$ is regularly varying at $\infty$ with index $\rho$ (written as $U_{0} \in RV_{\rho}$) if for $x>0$,

-\end{definition} We say that a function $U$ is slowly varying if $U \in RV_{0}$.
+\end{definition} We say that a function $U$ is slowly varying if $U_{0} \in RV_{0}$.
 We refer to \cite{Re07} for details of regularly varying functions.
-The following lemma plays an important role in the proof of Theorem \ref{CLT1}. \begin{lemma} Assume Condition (ii) in Assumption \ref{Ass1}.
-There exist a function $L : (1,\infty) \to [0,\infty)$ slowly varying at $\infty$ and a constant $B>0$ such that
+The following lemma plays an important role in the proof of Theorem \ref{CLT2}. \begin{lemma} Assume Condition (ii) in Assumption \ref{Ass1}.
+There exists a function $L : (1,\infty) \to [0,\infty)$, which slowly varies at $\infty$, and a constant $B>0$ such that

 \end{lemma}